-In a recent CAGP webinar on “how to gather, write and publish your donor stories,” Leah Eustace offers examples of some practical questions and how to ask them pragmatically.
-The replay is worth hearing (again).
+In a CAGP webinar on “how to gather, write and publish your donor stories,” Leah Eustace offered examples of some practical questions and how to ask them pragmatically.

 One of Leah’s questions I would be sure to ask is, “What prompted your first gift to our charity?”